Greater Poland Uprising (1848): Initial phase

 The reason for initial support of Poles by Prussians and Germans was the fear of Russian intervention which would stop creation of strong unified Germany.
 Germans saw in Poles an opportunity to create a diversion stopping Russians from intervention in Germany itself.
 The hostility to Russia manifested by Poles was the base of German sympathy towards Polish aspiration during the initial phase of the Uprising.
-Wilhelm von Willisen encouraged Mierosławski to fight a war against Russia.
-The Prussian foreign minister Arnim used the Polish issue as weapon against Russia.
-Leading German politicians and thinkers supported using Poles as protection against Russia, such as Karl August Varnhagen, Robert Blum, Heinrich von Gagern, Georg Gervinius, Johann Wirth, Constantin Frantz.
+Karl Wilhelm von Willisen encouraged Mierosławski to fight a war against Russia.
+The Prussian foreign minister von Arnim used the Polish issue as weapon against Russia.
+Leading German politicians and thinkers supported using Poles as protection against Russia, such as Karl August Varnhagen, Robert Blum, Heinrich von Gagern, Georg Gervinius, Johann Wirth and Constantin Frantz.